-In Nursery, Pre-Reception and Reception the children receive a house point when they have been particularly helpful, a good friend, completed a particularly good piece of work or done something that is particularly good for them.
+In Reception the children receive a house point when they have been particularly helpful, a good friend, completed a particularly good piece of work or done something that is particularly good for them.
 These are accrued over the course of the week and the house point winner is celebrated in the celebration assembly on a Monday morning.
-At the end of the term the child with the most house points over the course of the term receives a certificate in the final assembly.
-The children record their house points on individual charts.
+All the children at Little Lyndhurst record their house points on individual charts.
 Once they have filled their chart with a star or a coloured dot, the children receive a small prize.

-In Reception, the children have 'Golden Star' time on a Friday afternoon where they have the opportunity to play with a selection of special toys.
-If a child has displayed inappropriate behaviour during the week, they will lose five minutes of 'Golden Star' time.
+In Reception, the children have 'Golden Star' time when they have filled up their marble jar where they have the opportunity to play with a selection of special toys or take part in a special activity.

-The children in Reception also start to go to Mr Rudkin, from the Spring term onwards if they have completed an outstanding piece of work for recognition from the Headmaster.
+The children in Reception go to Mr Rudkin if they have completed an outstanding piece of work for recognition from the Headmaster.